rawpython/remi/notebooks/readme.md

                                  'update_interval':0.5,
                                  'start_browser':False})
 ```
-If the proxy kwarg is not provided, remi behaves as legacy
+If no overload provided, remi behaves as legacy

 ## Disclaimer